VPAC/seqpar/sequentialandparallelprogramming.md

 * Locality - Communication structure
 * Synchronization - Locking latencies

 Since the performance of parallel programs are dependent on so many issues, it is an inherently difficult task to profile parallel programs.

-Developed at the University of Oregon, the TAU (Tuning and Analysis Utilities) Performance System(R) and API is a profiling and tracing tookit, for C, C++, Fortran, Java, and Python and works with parallel code.
-The profiling that TAU provides shows how much time was spent on each routine, and the tracing shows when events took place.
-It used PDT (Program Database Toolkit) as a high-level interface of source code for analysis.

-It uses three methods to track the performance of applications; library interposition using tau_exec, or compiler directives and source transformation using PDT (Program Database Toolkit).
+TAU uses three methods to track the performance of applications; library interposition using tau_exec, or compiler directives and source transformation using PDT (Program Database Toolkit).
 Use of the tau_exec only requires shared library support, whereas compiler instrumentation requires recompiling, source instrumentation requires the source code.
 As a result, it is recommended that profiling and performance analysis starts with the library interposition and work towards the source as needed.
 MPI events can be instrumented from the interposition stage, as can throttling.
 Routine-level events require recompilation.
 Low-level events, such as loops etc require PDT and source code.

 The steps involved in profiling parallel code are outlined as follows:

-Instrument the source code with Tau macros
+1) Instrument the source code with Tau macros
-Compile the instrumented code
+2) Compile the instrumented code
-Run the program to view profile.* files  for each separate process
+3) Run the program to view profile.* files  for each separate process

 The instrumentation of source code can be done manually or with the help of another utility called PDT, which automatically parses source files and instruments them with Tau macros.